micromaomao/blog/content/linux-ick/en.md

 A straightforward, first approach would be to just run it repeatedly.
 However, with such a short runtime between getting the input and printing the result, any significant overhead in either the initialization of the executable itself, or the time spent in the script used to repeatedly run it quickly starts to dominate.
 A quick test would be to run it under `strace` and see how long it takes from the initial `execve` to the first `read`.
 That would be a good starting point to understand more about the program and catch any potentially surprising behavior, so let's do that first.

 <p class="warn">
   Quick reminder again that you should not run or even interact with untrusted stuff directly on your host system.
-This include running them under <code>strace</code>, <code>gdb</code>, or even using <code>ldd</code> on them.
+This includes running them under <code>strace</code>, <code>gdb</code>, or even using <code>ldd</code> on them.
 </p>

 <style>